Egbesu

-Egbesu is the god or deity of justice of the Ijaw people of the Niger Delta region.
+Egbesu is the deity of justice of the Ijaw people of the Niger Delta region.
 Egbesu is also perceived as the spiritual foundational force for combating evil.
 The Egbesu force can only be used in defence or to correct an injustice, and only by people who are in harmony with the universe.
-The symbol of the divine force is the leopard, panther, and lion.
+The symbols of the divine force are the leopard, panther, and lion.

 Egbesu has both a philosophical and spiritual dimension, the latter of which has been more prominent during recent times due to conflicts in regions where the Ijaw reside.

 Beliefs

 Belief in Egbesu dictates the Ijaw philosophical principles of war and the Egbesu force is believed to be able to provide spiritual attributes to Ijaw fighters.
 The philosophical aspect incorporates elements of a just war.
 Egbesu conduct for just wars dictates that the only justified cause of war is self-defence.
 Therefore, the Egbesu force can only be used to correct an injustice and only by people who are considered in harmony with the universe.

 Egbesu war ethics also incorporates a reward element, where victors are granted rewards for winning just wars.

 Egbesu is also expressed in cultural practices.
 This includes a hierarchical organization of community members into an Egbesu king (chief priest), high priests (Okparans), followed by other priests and foot soldiers (Kulikuliwei).
 Chief priests are the only ones allowed to declare war, and only in their absence are Okparans allowed to undertake this duty.

 The Egbesu force is also believed to be able to grant spiritual powers to fighters.
 This includes protection from enemy bullets.